Written by Nanette Hebdige

 EMERGENCY AND INSURANCE

 Depending on the location of the residence, emergency procedures and action plans need to be established for areas susceptible to hurricanes, cyclones, flooding and storms.
 That also goes for fires and earthquakes.
 Some of the responsibilities will include tree trimming, regular generator maintenance and how the security company will handle emergencies and alarm procedures.
 Insurance policies should be checked to ensure proper and current coverage and also make provisions to warrant for the safe storage boats and vehicles.

 Get CPR and First Aid certification.

 Getting Project Management licencing will be an added bonus.
 Estates will experience and require repairs, additions or renovations.
 The ability to interpret blueprints and knowledge of construction jargon is necessary when working with GC’s, architects or vendors to manage a project of large or small scale.
 Knowledge of interior design and having an aesthetic eye is also an important asset to maintain the interior and exterior appearance of the residence.

 Familiarize yourself with relocation methods in case the family wants to move to other residences.

 KEEPING UP WITH HOUSEKEEPING

 Folding unmentionables or scrubbing toilets may not be your job, but housekeepers will look to you for guidance.
 Knowledge of certain cleaning materials and how to care for surfaces, fabrics and floors with products that won’t be harmful.
 Establish a cleaning/maintenance rotation schedule and address it with the housekeeping staff.
-It’s your responsibility to ensure that these duties are carried out seamlessly and the work is performed by your team.
+It’s your responsibility to ensure that these duties are carried out seamlessly and the work is performed well by your team.

 Antiques and priceless artwork will have to be given special consideration for their cleaning and maintenance.